 To be the best you must admire and study the best.
 Not only the best of your generation but all generations.
 Personally, I feel that at a time when we have so much access to information that we have become paralyzed and never take action.
 Get off your ass and chase the G.O.A.T.
-What is this G.O.A.T that I speak of….
-“Greatest Of All Time.”Who do you admire based off your goal… Kobe Bryant admitted to admiring Michael Jordan.
+What is this G.O.A.T that I speak of… “Greatest Of All Time.”Who do you admire based on your goal… Kobe Bryant admitted to admiring Michael Jordan.
 By this point we have the formula for attaining greatness:

 (A Burning Desire)+(S.M.A.R.T Goal)*(G.O.AT/Mentor)= (Attaining Greatness)

 Lewis Howes is a very successful entrepreneur that was obsessed with playing football and had the dream of going pro.
 He was sidetracked due to a career ending injury but managed to take his lessons from sports and apply them to his life.
 The reason I think it’s important to know who Lewis Howes is because mostly lies on the fact that kids don’t get to see what failure looks like, what hitting rock bottom is like, and what it feels like struggling to overcome a big obstacle.
 Lewis does a great job of sharing his story, but most importantly he shares the stories of many men and women from different walks of life we consider to be great in our era.